Skip to main content

 </robot>

 To get the image from camera, you need to launch the camera nodes.
-You can simply do it by typing in terminal those commands
+You can do it by typing below commands in terminal:

 source /opt/ros/${ROS_DISTRO}/setup.bash

-You need to specify the camera argument because of the tf frame conflicts.
+You need to specify the camera_name argument because of the tf frame conflicts.
 You have to put the same value as in the urdf file.
+We set here the camera_namespace argument for convenience - default value for it is "camera", which is the same as the robot's default camera.
+Therefore setting the argument to empty string will automatically put the node's topics into global namespace.

 </include>